 Answer: b) Sound reflection

 Description: Echocardiography utilizes sound waves to produce images of the heart.
-These sound waves are reflected off cardiac structures and detected by a transducer, creating an image of the heart’s anatomy and function.
+These sound waves are reflected off cardiac structures and detected by a transducer, creating an image of the heart’s anatomy and function. - Which of the following determines the quality of an echocardiographic image?

 a) Frequency of sound waves